amescodes/PZPI2AB/README.md

 ### Target Container System

-- Right-click any container (except key rings) to set it as your target container
+- Right-click any equipped bag or container to set it as your target container

 ![Target container right-click option on backpacks and other containers.](https://github.com/amescodes/PZPI2AB/blob/main/images/targetcontainer.png)

-- Crafted and dismantled items will automatically transfer to the target container if there's room
+- Crafted and dismantled items will automatically transfer to the target container if there's room and it is equipped
 - If the target container is full or not set, items will go to the default target (configurable from the PI2AB tab in the character panel)
 - To reset your target container, right-click the main character inventory and select "Reset Target Container"